-KPI Explanations Revenue from Revenue from Operations is used by our management to track the revenue profile of the business and in Operations turn helps to assess the overall financial performance of our Company and volume of our business EBITDA EBITDA provides information regarding the operational efficiency of the business EBITDAMargin EBITDA Margin (%) is an indicator of the operational profitability and financial performance of our (%) business PAT Profit after tax provides information regarding the overall profitability of the business.
+KPI Explanations Revenue from Revenue from Operations is used by our management to track the revenue profile of the business Operations and in turn helps to assess the overall financial performance of our Company and volume of our business EBITDA EBITDA provides information regarding the operational efficiency of the business EBITDA EBITDA Margin (%) is an indicator of the operational profitability and financial performance of Margin our business (%) PAT Profit after tax provides information regarding the overall profitability of the business.
 PAT Margin (%) PAT Margin (%) is an indicator of the overall profitability and financial performance of our business.
 RoE(%) RoE provides how efficiently our Company generates profits from shareholders' funds.
-RoCE (%) RoCE provides how efficiently our Company generates earnings from the capital employed in the business.
+RoCE (%) RoCE provides how efficiently our Company generates earnings from the capital employed in · the business.